Your social welfare payment is made up of a weekly amount for yourself, called the personal rate.

 Social insurance payments are based on PRSI contributions and so your payment is not means tested.
-However if you wish to claim for a dependent their income will be assessed.
+However if you wish to claim for a dependant their income will be assessed.
 An adult dependant's income is assessed for social insurance payments as follows:

 Employment and self-employment

 Your spouse's, civil partner's or cohabitant's average weekly income from employment or self-employment is assessed (the gross weekly income is assessed, no deductions are allowed for tax, PRSI contributions or personal expenses).
 If paid on a monthly basis, the weekly average income over the previous two months is calculated.
 If he or she is paid weekly or fortnightly, the weekly average over the previous six weeks is used.